 The pilot's bezel can be moved manually in both directions.
+The triangle glows in the dark.
 It can be used in a number of ways, including to measure important lengths of time.
 For example, you can set the marking to the beginning of the time span to be measured, or you can use it to indicate the end of a given span of time.